-Get a restful night’s sleep with these healthy smoothie recipes
+Sleep better with these 5 healthy smoothie recipes

-First the bad news – more than 50 million Americans skimp on their sleep needs.
+First the bad news: more than 50 million Americans skimp on their sleep needs.
 And when they sacrifice sleep, they’re also jeopardizing their immune system, their waistline, youthful good looks and the chance to live a long, healthy life.
-Next, the good news – a few simple tweaks to your diet may help to increase your odds of a successful slumber.
+Next, the good news: a few simple tweaks to your diet may help to increase your odds of a successful slumber.
 Not to mention a healthier you with a chance to live longer.
+Bonus, right?

 If you struggle with a good night’s sleep and are considering sleeping pills, try tweaking your diet first.
 “In my practice, sleep medication is a bridge to treating the underlying cause of the sleep issue,” says Dr. La Puma M.D. and cofounder of ChefMD.
 “Try everything else before you consider medication and when you’ve exhausted your options, talk to a doctor.”